Japanese Embassy to the United States: Washington, D.C., New York, and the return

 The Japanese delegation traveled north to Philadelphia.
-Their attention to activities planned by local officials was distracted by the news of what became known as the "Sakuradamon incident" in Tokyo.
-The Tairō Ii Naosuke had been assassinated on March 24; and accounts of the event were sped by pony express across the American continent.
+Their attention to activities planned by local officials was distracted by the news of what became known as the "Sakuradamon Incident" in Tokyo.
+The Tairō Ii Naosuke had been assassinated on March 24; and accounts of the event were sped by the Pony Express across the American continent.
 This murdered official had been the highest ranking signer of the Japanese-American 1858 "Harris Treaty", which was a follow-up to the 1854 Treaty of Kanagawa.

 The delegation continued on to New York City, where their procession up Broadway from the Battery was a grand parade.

 From New York, they crossed the Atlantic and Indian Oceans, all on board the USS Niagara, thus completing a circumnavigation.
 After leaving New York on June 30, the Niagara reached the harbor at Porto Grande, Cape Verde Islands, on July 16.
 Other ports on the voyage back to Japan included São Paulo-de-Loande (now Luanda), Angola; Batavia (now Jakarta), Java; and Hong Kong.
 The frigate finally sailed into Tokyo Bay on November 8 to disembark her passengers.